robin-rpr/calos/doc/tutorial.rst

 Build base images
 -----------------

-First, build two images using the Dockerfiles provided with Charliecloud.
+First, build two images using the Dockerfiles provided with Clearly.
 These two build should take about 15 minutes total, depending on the speed of your system.

-Note that Charliecloud infers their names from the Dockerfile name, so we don’t need to specify :code:`-t`.
+Note that Clearly infers their names from the Dockerfile name, so we don’t need to specify :code:`-t`.

 ::